Search for academic programs, residence, tours and events and more.

 ³Ô¹ÏÍø recognises that students should be able to focus on their studies and having the best student experience without having to worry about food insecurity.
 The university offers food insecurity and hunger to help students and staff thrive, including:

-To support a healthy lifestyle on campus, ³Ô¹ÏÍø has introduced sustainable practices and standards to ensure students have access to ethically sourced, locally grown and low-impact options at all campus food service locations.
+To support a healthy lifestyle on campus, ³Ô¹ÏÍø has introduced sustainable practices and standards to ensure the ³Ô¹ÏÍø community has access to ethically sourced, locally grown and low-impact options at all campus food service locations.
 Introducing sustainable options into our food system can help reduce waste, produce fewer transportation emissions, support local community groups, and provide fair wages for marginalized farmers.
 Examples of sustainable food initiatives on campus include:

-³Ô¹ÏÍø offers a range of healthy and affordable food options to all members of our campus community at all food locations. are available help take the mystery out of healthy eating and are available to accommodate dietary needs in a personalized, sensitive manner.
+³Ô¹ÏÍø offers a range of healthy and affordable food options to all members of the campus community at all food locations.
+Dedicated chefs and dietitians are available help take the mystery out of healthy eating and are available to accommodate dietary needs in a personalized, sensitive manner.

 ³Ô¹ÏÍø has a range of which offer healthy, fresh and nutritious foods and is committed to accommodating allergies or food intolerances (soy, eggs, nuts, dairy, seafood, wheat), vegetarian, vegan, no gluten, halal and prescribed diets.
 For enhanced convenience, ³Ô¹ÏÍø offers a variety of available to staff, faculty and students.
 For those struggling with food insecurity, ³Ô¹ÏÍø offers a number of programs which provide affordable or free food, including: ; ; Food Justice Garden project and the .